Alec Pierce: Professional career

 Pierce was selected by the Indianapolis Colts in the second round with the 53rd overall pick in the 2022 NFL draft.
 On October 16, Pierce caught his first career touchdown in the Week 6 matchup against the Jacksonville Jaguars.
 The Colts won the game 34–27.
 Pierce posted his best NFL game on NBC Sunday Night Football, notching team-highs in catches (four) and receiving yards (86) while adding his second-career touchdown.
 He finished his rookie season with 41 receptions for 593 receiving yards and two receiving touchdowns.

 In Week 14 of the 2023 season against the Tennessee Titans, Pierce enjoyed his first career 100–yard game.
 He opened the game with a 36-yard touchdown on Indianapolis' first possession, and finished with 100 yards and a touchdown on six receptions.
-He finished the season as the Colts third-leading receiver with 32 catches for 514 yards and two touchdowns.
+Pierce finished the season as the Colts' third-leading receiver with 32 catches for 514 yards and two touchdowns.

 In Week 1 of the 2024 season, Pierce had three receptions for 125 yards and a touchdown in a 29–27 loss to the Houston Texans.
 In a Week 5 loss to the Jacksonville Jaguars, he had three receptions for 134 yards and a touchdown.
-In Week 17 against the New York Giants, six receptions for 122 yards.
+In Week 17 against the New York Giants, Pierce recorded six receptions for 122 yards.
 In the 2024 season, he had 37 receptions for 824 yards and seven touchdowns.

+Pierce made 15 appearances (14 starts) for Indianapolis during the 2025 season, logging 47 receptions for 1,003 yards and six touchdowns.
+His 47 receptions were the fewest to clear 1,000 yards since DeSean Jackson did so in 2010.

+On March 12, 2026, Pierce re-signed with the Colts on a four-year, $114 million contract.